eman-bahrani/eman-bahrani/README.md

 Here are some of the projects I've been working on:

-- Bioinformatics projects (NGS, RNA-seq, Chip-seq)
+- Bioinformatics projects (NGS, RNA-seq, Chip-, TempO-Seq)
 - Expanding this profile intro
 - Data analysis projects
 - Cleaning the code of exisitng projects